 Since Seyit had been a Russian officer and Russia fought on the same side as the Brits, I didn’t understand why (British) Captain Billy had such a disdain for Seyit and the other Crimean Turk refugees.
 I did some research and was unable to come up with anything definitive.
 However, I’m guessing that Billy was suspicious of them because they were Turkish (the enemy) by ethnicity—they dressed like Turks, spoke like Turks, and were Muslims like Turks.
 Perhaps that explains why he was not so vindictive towards Petro and the Baroness, as both of them were Russian (but not Turk Russians).

-The English translation of the novel, Kurt Seyt & Shura written by Seyit’s granddaughter, is currently only available as an e-book from Kobo.com.
-If you read Turkish, you can order the book here.
+The English translation of the novel, Kurt Seyt & Shura written by Seyit’s granddaughter is finally available here.

 About Ginger Monette: Author Ginger Monette once aspired to plan marketing strategies for consumer-related products, but ended up as a hotel sales director.
 Later she became a mom and homeschool curriculum consultant.